kubedb/cli/docs/delete.md

   kubedb delete elastic -l elastic.kubedb.com/name=elasticsearch-demo

 Options:
-  -f, --filename=[]: Filename to use to create the resource -o, --output='': Output mode.
+  -f, --filename=[]: Filename to use to delete the resource -n, --namespace='default': Delete object(s) from this namespace.
+  -o, --output='': Output mode.
 Use "-o name" for shorter output (resource/name).
   -R, --recursive=false: Process the directory used in -f, --filename recursively.
   -l, --selector='': Selector (label query) to filter on.